Grey Coat Hospital: 18th century

-In 1710, the Archbishop of York, the aforementioned Dr Sharp, succeeded as second President of the school and tried to follow up on an earlier petition by the Bishop of Bristol Dr Smallridge to Queen Anne for funds, but to no avail, despite her request that the school take in two girls who had been orphaned due to the War of Spanish Succession.
+In 1710, the Archbishop of York, the aforementioned John Sharp, succeeded as second President of the school and tried to follow up on an earlier petition by the Bishop of Bristol Dr Smallridge to Queen Anne for funds, but to no avail, despite her request that the school take in two girls who had been orphaned due to the War of Spanish Succession.

 On the occasion of a Thanksgiving Service at St Paul's Cathedral after the signing of the Treaty of Utrecht, however, the Queen invited the school's children (including the two orphaned girls) to watch the procession on seats erected for them on Fleet Street over against Somerset House.
 Orders were given for the children to have "small beer and bread and cheese before they started, and buttock of beef and strong beer on their return."
 Beer, wrote Headmistress Elsie Sarah Day in her history of Grey Coat Hospital School published in 1902, was the only drink provided for the children, for breakfast and supper as well as dinner until the reign of Queen Victoria, when milk and water replaced it, except at dinner.

 From 1785, 60 boys and 30 girls were admitted.
 The girls were taught needlework trades and were mostly placed in domestic service.
 The boys were employed in a variety of occupations, and a number went to sea, either apprenticed to naval officers or to the trading companies.
 For this purpose, they were taught mathematical skills, including the art of navigation.
 Selected Grey Coat Hospital boys attended a mathematical school in Covent Garden for three days a week.
 A mathematical master was appointed to the staff in 1739.
 One of the boys benefitting from this education was David Thompson, who was admitted in 1777.
-In 1784 he was apprenticed to the Hudson’s Bay Company for seven years and became a famous explorer.
+In 1784 he was apprenticed to the Hudson's Bay Company for seven years and became a famous explorer.
 During the late eighteenth century, a study of the school's archives in its first two centuries by Elsie Sarah Day reveals that the management of the school deteriorated and on a number of occasions pupils tried to escape the tyranny of the dishonest and incapable masters and mistresses.